 A pension is an older retirement plan.
-This is a retirement plan that typically pays people a certain amount of money for the rest of their life.
-It is typically listed as a percentage of their final salary.
-Most private companies have done away with this retirement plan because it is an unbounded expense, but the government still uses pensions to pay their state employees during retirement, and this includes police officers.
-It is critical to take a closer look at the requirements that someone has to meet to get their pension paid when they leave the public service.
+This retirement plan typically pays people a certain amount of money for the rest of their life, typically a percentage of their final salary.
+Most private companies have done away with this type of retirement plan because it is an unbounded expense.
+However, the government still uses pensions to pay state employees during retirement, which includes police officers.
+It is critical to take a closer look at the requirements that someone has to meet to get their pension paid when they leave public service.

 A pension plan is not necessarily better than a 401k.
 It is just different.
 A 401k is the retirement plan that most companies use.
 In a 401k, the retiree has access to a defined pool of money that varies depending on the market performance and their investments.
 A 401k can run out, leaving a retiree wondering how to support themselves for the last few years of their life.
 On the other hand, a pension will only run out if the state defaults on their salaries, which is nearly impossible.
 Therefore, a pension has more certainty to it than a 401k, but the requirements to qualify for a pension are more pronounced.